 Harvesting Instructions

 Harvesting chicory is a matter of cutting the tall stems a few inches above the ground with a pair of pruning shears, and leaving the taproot to re-sprout and produce more flowers.
 You can usually get a second harvest from them, and in a good year, three.
 This is one reason why chicory is suitable for making fresh fodder for animals.
+It’s a great idea to get a foraging book to reference.
+We recommend The Forager’s Guide to Wild Foods.

 The root typically has a higher concentration of some of the medicinal compounds, and it is possible to dig up half the taproot, and the remaining half might still re-shoot and regenerate.